Noriyuki Haga

 Noriyuki Haga (芳賀 紀行, Haga Noriyuki) is a Japanese former professional motorcycle racer.
-He won 43 world championship superbike races during a 25 year racing career, making him one of the most accomplished competitors never to have won a Superbike World Championship.
+He won 43 world championship superbike races during a 25-year racing career, making him one of the most accomplished competitors never to have won a Superbike World Championship.
 Haga was the runner-up in the championship three times and, four times finished in third place.
-His 43 victories ranks fourth all time in the history of the Superbike World Championship behind Jonathan Rea, Carl Fogarty and Troy Bayliss.
+His 43 victories rank him sixth all time in the history of the Superbike World Championship behind Jonathan Rea, Álvaro Bautista, Toprak Razgatlıoğlu, Carl Fogarty and Troy Bayliss.
 Haga ranks fourth behind Troy Corser, Tom Sykes and Jonathan Rea in career World Superbike race starts with 313.
 He last competed in the 2018 CIV Supersport 600 Championship, aboard a Yamaha YZF-R6.

 Career

 Early career

 Haga started his racing career by competing in the Japanese Superbike Championship in 1993, riding a Ducati bike.
 He then moved to Yamaha in 1995, and won the championship with Yamaha in 1997.
 During his stint with Yamaha in Japanese Superbike, Haga was chosen to represent Yamaha in the 1996 Suzuka 8 Hours endurance race.
 He teamed up with Yamaha's World Superbike rider Colin Edwards and won the race.